 New Jersey Solar Incentives

 The following incentives are available to residents of New Jersey:

 - Transition Renewable Energy Certificates (TRECs): Residential solar systems can help homeowners earn these certificates, which can be sold back to utility companies.

 - Property tax exemption: Those who live in New Jersey are exempt from any property tax increases related to their residential solar equipment.

 - Sales tax exemption: Residents do not have to pay the state’s 6.625% sales tax on solar panels and related installation equipment.

 - Net metering: New Jersey homeowners can take advantage of net metering, meaning any excess solar power generated by their system can be fed back into the solar grid in exchange for credits

-Is Home Solar Right for You?
+Are There Enough Home Solar Incentives for You?